September 18, 2019

 Bringing Disparate Ownership Together Takes Center Stage

 Admittedly, the WHY is easy.
 It’s the HOW that takes a little more work.
-The biggest challenge is finding a way by which each subset of owners feels that they have received appropriate value for their respective properties in the process of this amalgamation.
+The biggest challenge is finding a way in which each subset of owners feels that they have received appropriate value for their respective properties in the process of this amalgamation.
 Once that is addressed, the tax considerations of the different methodologies must be considered.

 Fortunately, those seeking solutions do not have to reinvent the wheel.
 There are others that have come before; utilizing those experiences can go a long way in deciding which methodologies will best fit the situation.
 There is no "one plan fits all".
 But there are a number of now-established protocols where at least one of many should fit.

 This very issue hit the CPOMP (Congress of Physician-Owned Medical Properties) agenda at its 2019 conference in Orlando.
 With CMAC Partners citing examples from case studies of its own clients, physicians discussed the pluses and minuses of various approaches.
 The takeaway here is that a practice faced with this issue is far from alone.
 The way has been paved and you need only reach out through organizations like CPOMP to connect with others who have traveled this road or visit CMAC's website (under the Common Ownership solution) to find models that can be utilized by those with interest.